google-code-export/django-pyodbc/branches/ramiro/README.txt

 Configuration
 =============

-The following settting control the behavior of the backend:
+The following settings control the behavior of the backend:

 Standard Django settings
 ------------------------